hzi-bifo/SDplots/Docker/ReadMeDocker.md

 ### III | Running the Pipeline
 1. You need to **share the drive** that contains the *data*-folder in the Docker Settings (see [Shared Drives](https://docs.docker.com/docker-for-windows/#docker-settings "Docker Settings")).
-1. To run the SD plot pipeline, open your PowerShell as admin and insert
+1. To run the SD plot pipeline, open your PowerShell as admin and insert:

 		$docker run -v [Complete/path/to/your/local/folder/]data:/app/data tklingenbifolab/sdplots:beta -r [ROOT SEQUENCE] [OPTIONS (see CMD Config below)]

 > Again, if you are running into an error like `Got permission denied while trying to connect to the Docker daemon socket`, you need to run the PowerShell as admin.
 Contact your system admin if you don't have admin rights.
 The -v Path/.../data:/app/data mounts your local folder on the data-folder contained within the image.
 The pipeline writes the output in your local folder.